 3. Other Artists and Songwriters

 Find the artists and songs you love and figure out why and how they resonate with you.
 Study what they’re doing.
 What are the lyrics about?
 What is the chord progression?
 What is happening with the melody and the rhythm?
 What are the production elements?
 Try writing something with those rhythms, song structure and production choices.
 Great inspiration can come from other peoples’ work.

 Book readers make good songwriters.
 Next time you’re reading a book, as yourself: how does the author string together words to describe scenes and make you envision the story?
 What verbs does the author use?
 What choices of words are exciting and create a visceral reaction?
 Which verbs pump up the action of the story?
 What writing styles move you?

 Your ears are the BEST resource you have.
 So listen to songs.
 Critically listen.
 By that I mean really hear, study, break down and understand the individual components of the song.
 Examine the structure, the rhyme scheme, the arc of the music.
 Study the chord progression and the phrasing of lyrics.
 Study the melody.
 Study the vocal delivery.
 Never underestimate the two appendages at the sides of your head.
 They are your weapons.

 So there are 5 resources you can start using now to improve your songwriting skills.
-Check back later this month for five more resources that will make you better at songwriting!
+Check out the next five by clicking here!